Two Phases

 PMID: 23376148 | Design: Double-blind RCT | n: 832

 Key findings: CCH -17° (-34%) vs placebo -9.3° (-18%), P<0.0001.
 AUA characterizes the net difference as "a modest difference of 7.7°."
 46% met composite responder criteria (≥20% curvature improvement + >1-point PDQ bother reduction).
 3 corporal ruptures (0.36%).
 84.2% of CCH patients had ≥1 adverse event vs 36.3% placebo.
-Phase IIb showed NO significant benefit in the non-modeling arm — modeling contributes substantially to outcomes.
+A separate Phase IIb study (Gelbard 2012, Levine 2012 — outside the IMPRESS Phase III publication) reported no significant benefit in the non-modeling arm; the citation chain for this claim is via secondary review rather than the primary IMPRESS Phase III paper.
+Modeling contributes substantially to outcomes.
 Exclusions: hourglass, ED, ventral curvature, significant calcification — pre-selected favorable population.

 PMID: 36127227 | Design: Retrospective | n: 114 | Journal: J Sex Med